mirrorwis/ruby-mine-settings/README.markdown

 ------
   **Less Vibrant Ink** - a slightly more pastel version of the Vibrant Ink Textmate theme
-  **colorblind** - think rainbows and unicorns with a warm fuzzy. :: *updated 08.19.09 with minor color adjustments*
+  **colorblind** - think rainbows and unicorns with a warm fuzzy. :: *updated 08.19.09 with minor color adjustments* **snowblind** - think rainbows and unicorns with a warm fuzzy, only in white.

 Keymaps
 -------